Kammerberg (Fahrenzhausen)

-Kammerberg is village within the municipality of Fahrenzhausen in the district of Freising (Upper Bavaria), Germany.
+Kammerberg is a village within the municipality of Fahrenzhausen in the district of Freising (Upper Bavaria), Germany.

 Geography

 Kammerberg is surrounded by the neighboring villages of Gramling, Giebing, Kollbach, Weißling, Lauterbach, Bachenhausen and Viehbach.
 The B13 runs about one kilometer east of Kammerberg.
 The Kammerberger Forest, locally called 'Hiakl', connects to the south.
 The Rettenbach creek flows west of Kammerberg.
 The area is surrounded by forests, streams and agricultural farmland.

 History

 Kammerberg was first documented as "Perga" between 1006 and 1029.
 In 1315 this place was called "Chamerberch".
 The family members of the "Chammerberger" served the Bavarian dukes as ministerials from the 13th to the 15th century and were primarily active as judges and orderlies.
 Kammerberg was a Bavarian Hofmark that belonged to the district court of Kranzberg.

 There are no detailed reports that Kammerberg was damaged or plundered during the Thirty-Years-War (1618-1648), even though other surrounding towns and villages have such information, (such as the nearby village of Giebing).

 Kammerberg became an independent political municipality during the Administrative Reforms in Bavaria in 1818.

-On May 1, 1978, the previously independent community was incorporated into the community of Fahrenzhausen.
+On 1 May 1978 the previously independent community was incorporated into the community of Fahrenzhausen.